bokulich-lab/nf-ducken/README.md

 ### Parameters used for intermediate process skipping

 To skip SRA FASTQ retrieval, if using local FASTQs:
-* `fastq_manifest`: Path to TSV file mapping sample identifiers to FASTQ absolute file paths; manifest must adhere to [QIIME 2 FASTQ manifest formatting requirements](https://docs.qiime2.org/2022.2/tutorials/importing/#fastq-manifest-formats)
+* `fastq_manifest`: Path to TSV file mapping sample identifiers to FASTQ absolute file paths; manifest must adhere to [QIIME 2 FASTQ manifest formatting requirements](https://docs.qiime2.org/2022.11/tutorials/importing/#fastq-manifest-formats)
+  * In particular, the first column must adhere to requirements of the [QIIME 2 Metadata Format](https://docs.qiime2.org/2022.11/tutorials/metadata/#identifier-column).
+Notably, the ID may contain Unicode characters but must not begin with the pound sign (`#`).
 * `phred_offset`: default `33`, should be either `33` or `64`; integer indicating quality score encoding scheme for FASTQs

 To skip processes through DADA2, if using pre-denoised feature tables and sequences: